Computer Siksha

 A styling rule written in a CSS file

 Correct Answer: C — A keyword enclosed in angle brackets An HTML tag is a keyword or command enclosed in angle brackets, like <p> or <body>.
-Tags instruct the browser on how to format or display content.
+Tags consequently instruct the browser on how to format or display content.
 Most tags come in pairs — an opening tag and a closing tag with a forward slash.
 However, some tags like <br> are self-closing.
 Therefore, recognising the structure of an HTML tag forms the foundation of writing any webpage.

 Section 1 of 3